Edikkan/devops-assessment-solution/SOLUTION.md

 This solution addresses the challenge of scaling an under-optimized Python/MongoDB application to survive 10,000 concurrent users on a single-node cluster with strictly capped database IOPS (~100).

-By identifying that the primary bottleneck was not just the database, but the Kubernetes networking stack and synchronous I/O overhead, we implemented a high-performance "Native Path" architecture.
+By identifying that the primary bottleneck was not just the database, but the Kubernetes networking stack and synchronous I/O overhead, I implemented a high-performance "Native Path" architecture.
 This resulted in a 100% success rate with a throughput of >1,200 RPS and sub-100ms latency.

 3. Bottlenecks Identified

 A. The Networking "Middleman" Wall
 Initially, traffic flowed through Traefik Ingress -> Kube-Proxy (IPTables) -> Service -> Pod.

 At 10,000 concurrent users, the connection tracking table (conntrack) on the host and the user-space overhead of the Ingress controller caused thousands of EOF and Connection Reset errors before the traffic even reached the application.

 B. Synchronous MongoDB Blocking
 The original code attempted 5 reads and 5 writes per request directly to a MongoDB instance capped at 100 IOPS.